wp-plugins/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==

+= 4.1 =
+Added option to hide bar in mobile devices, fixed icon size for some themes, tested with WP 4.2.4

 = 4.0 =
 Introduced hooks, augmented ranges for padding and readjusment